The weather outside changes, it benefits us to recognise that our mood is just the same

 Today I walked to work in a fine drizzle.
 Such different weather from the past week or so where we have got used to clear blue skies and sunshine.
 It reminded me of how our mood can change from day to day or even from hour to hour.

-One day we might be sunny and cheerful, another day cold and detached whilst another our mind is continually turning something over and over like something being blown around in the wind.
+One day we might be sunny and cheerful.
+Another day, cold and detached whilst another our mind continually turns something over and over like something being blown around in the wind.

-I first came across the idea of considering our state of mind as changeable as weather when I began learning mindfulness.
+I first came across the idea of our state of mind being changeable as weather when I began learning mindfulness.
 Thinking about our mental state in this way really resonated with me.

 We all know and accept that the weather outside changes.
 We understand that there are periods of sunshine, days of rain, cold snaps and thunder storms.
 And although it is out of our control, we can influence its impact on us (carry an umbrella, wear sunscreen, stay indoors).